 Today, I drove with all of my belongings from Boston to NYC to start the next chapter of my life.
 (I can't decide which of the two cities has worse drivers.)
 Excited for lots of live music and everything else to come!

-Did a fun gig with my good friend Nathan Suh at the Bebop.
+Did a fun gig with my good friend Nathan Suh at the Bebop in Boston.
 Something to check off my Berklee bucket list!

 Lots of projects in the works, stay tuned (music pun?).